James Mancham

 Katie King Rumford

-A few inspired local artists recently introduced stained glass in the Seychelles.
-What began as a passion project is now a burgeoning art form focused on using environmentally responsible, recycled and reused materials.
-Another desire of the artists is to pass on the art form to future generations ensuring an art form that is both beautiful and created responsibly.
-The vibrant colors of the coastlines and landscapes were the inspiration for the stained glass portrait of Sir James Mancham.
+Stained glass in Seychelles is a burgeoning art form focused on using environmentally responsible, recycled, and reused materials.
+The vibrant colors of the coastlines and landscapes inspired the stained glass portrait of Sir James Mancham.

 Seychelles